-Dr. Alice Jarry and her team work across three spaces: The Milieux Institute Speculative Life Biolab, the Topological Media Lab, and the Next Generation Cities Institute.
+Dr. Alice Jarry and her team work across three spaces: The Milieux Institute Speculative Life Biolab, EV.
+7.725, and the Next Generation Cities Institute.

 Seven humans with lab coats and gloves on gathered around a table starring at a frame in the middle of the table